Our team of more than 20 dedicated Corporate Simplification (“CS”) specialists has a collective total of more than 200 years' experience.

 Legal Entity Rationalisation

-An inefficient or unwieldy group structure, which is expensive to maintain, does not support the needs of the business and could present a hinderance to future growth.
+A Legal Entity Reduction, (Corporate Simplification) project simplifies a group structure, eliminating surplus entities that are inefficient, unwieldy, typically expensive to maintain, do not support the needs of the business and could present a hinderance to future growth.

 Strategic Asset Realisation